The quantum switch is uniquely defined by its action on unitary operations: The Uniqueness of Quantum Switch

-In this paper, we show that the only possible $W$ satisfies $W = W_0$ under the following assumptions: when input operations are unitary operations denoted by $J = J_{U_1} \otimes J_{U_2}$, the action of quantum switch is given by $W_0$ as \footnote{When we write $\Tr_{in} W_0 J^t$, we are suppressing the identity operators, that is, in the full notation we have ${\Tr_{in}\big[ W_0 (I_\pcal\otimes J^t\otimes I_\fcal)\big]}$.
-To avoid a heavy notation, whenever clear from context, we will suppress the identity operator in these trace relations. } $\Tr_{in} W_0 J^t$, where $\mathcal{H}_{in}:=\ical_1 \otimes \ocal_1\otimes \ical_2\otimes \ical_2$ stands for the total input-channel space of the switch; the linearity of the supermap, which is automatically satisfied as the linearity is required when the Choi operator is defined; and the positivity $W \geq 0$.
-In terms of Choi representation, Theorem~\ref{thm:qs_unique} is equivalent to the following Lemma. \begin{lem} Let $W_0 = \proj{W_0}$ where $\ket{W_0}$ is defined by Eq.~\eqref{eq:def_qs_w0}.
-If there exists $W \geq 0$ such that $\Tr_{in} [ W (J_{U_1} \otimes J_{U_2})^t ] = \Tr_{in} [ W_0 (J_{U_1} \otimes J_{U_2})^t] $ holds for all ${U_1} $ and ${U_2}$, then $W = W_0$ holds. \end{lem} The main proof of Lemma~\ref{lem:qs_unique} is given in Appendix~\ref{ap:proof_qs}.
+Denoting the input unitary CPTP map by $J = J_{U_1} \otimes J_{U_2}$, the action of quantum switch is given by\footnote{When we write $\Tr_{in} [W_0 J^t]$, we are suppressing the identity operators, that is, in the full notation we have $\Tr_{in}\big[ W_0 (I_\pcal\otimes J^t\otimes I_\fcal)\big]$.
+If clear from context, we will suppress the identity operators under traces.} $\Tr_{in} [W_0 J^t]$, where $\mathcal{H}_{in}:=\ical_1 \otimes \ocal_1\otimes \ical_2\otimes \ocal_2$ stands for the total input-channel space of the quantum switch.
+In terms of the Choi representation, Theorem~\ref{thm:qs_unique} is equivalent to the following Lemma. \begin{lem} If the Choi operator $W$ of a 2-slot linear supermap satisfies $W \geq 0$ (i.e., completely CP preserving) and $\Tr_{in} [ W (J_{U_1} \otimes J_{U_2})^t ] = \Tr_{in} [ W_0 (J_{U_1} \otimes J_{U_2})^t] $ for all $U_1$ and $U_2$, then $W = W_0$. \end{lem} The main proof of Lemma~\ref{lem:qs_unique} is given in Appendix~\ref{ap:proof_qs}.
 Here we provide a sketch of the proof.
-We first consider the linear span of the Choi operator of unitary operations, as the action of a supermap on this linear span is uniquely determined due to the linearity.
+We first consider the linear span of the Choi operator of unitary CPTP maps.
 In Sec.~\ref{sec:span} and Appendix~\ref{ap:span}, we provide a set of operators that are in the linear span.
-In Appendix~\ref{ap:proof_qs}, we consider the consequences from the positivity of the Choi operator $W \geq 0$, which also relies on the results on the linear span.
-Remark that the Choi operator of quantum switch given by Eq.~\eqref{eq:def_qs_w0} has a simple form, namely, it is a matrix with a submatrix filled with only 1 and the remaining being 0.
-The proof can be separated into two parts.
-In the first part, we determine all of the diagonal elements which are 1, where the main calculations are separated into Appendix~\ref{ap:diag}.
-After determining all of the diagonal elements, the remaining is to show that the submatrix with the diagonal elements being 1 is filled with 1.
-In the second part of the proof, we evaluate the element-wise 1-norm, i.e., the sum of absolute values of all elements in the computational basis, and show that it is equal to the number of elements of the submatrix, where the main calculations are separated into Appendix~\ref{ap:offdiag}.
+In Appendix~\ref{ap:proof_qs}, we consider the consequences of the positivity of the Choi operator $W \geq 0$, which also relies on the results on the linear span.
+Remark that the Choi operator of the quantum switch given by Eq.~\eqref{eq:def_qs_w0} has a simple form, namely, it is a matrix such that all the elements are either 1 or 0 and that any submatrix whose diagonal elements are 1 has all other elements being 1.
+First we prove that all the diagonal elements of $W$ are either 1 or 0, with some calculations are separated into Appendix~\ref{ap:diag}.
+After determining all the diagonal elements, it remains to show that all other elements are either 0 or 1.
+To do so, we evaluate the element-wise 1-norm, i.e., the sum of absolute values of all elements in the computational basis, where the main calculations are separated into Appendix~\ref{ap:offdiag}.